 - FTE students or related education funding provided under comprehensive self-government arrangements

-- Funding for First Nation and Inuit Cultural Education Centres and the First Nations and Inuit Youth Employment Strategy as only a portion of these funds support elementary/secondary students
+- funding for First Nation and Inuit Cultural Education Centres and the First Nations and Inuit Youth Employment Strategy as only a portion of these funds support elementary and secondary students

-- Capital, targeted and salary/administration investments in First Nations education infrastructure ($165 million).
+- capital, targeted and salary or administration investments in First Nations education infrastructure ($165 million).

-- INAC Headquarters and INAC Regional Offices salaries and operations costs (with the exception of those going to support federal schools)
+- ISC Headquarters and ISC Regional Offices salaries and operations costs (with the exception of those going to support federal schools)